This post may contain affiliate links. Please read our disclosure policy.

 Do you have family Christmas traditions that your family looks forward to each year?
 Family traditions are surprisingly easy to start.
 All that’s required is to repeat the same activity year after year.

 In a relatively short few years, your family will come to expect the same activities to be repeated, which creates memorable Christmas traditions.
+Like making no-bake gingerbread houses.
+I did this every year with my kids, and now it’s something they always ask to do!

 Our Family Christmas Traditions